Tr-DESE107/MinecraftVsZombies2_EXPAND/Readme.md

 - Enemies drop more redstones in the levels which they will drop restones.
 - -1 spawned Parasite Terrors from enemies.
 - Skeleton Horses won't jump.
+- Wicked Hermit Zombie is stunned for 7.5 seconds after teleporting.

 **Bosses**